 On the other hand, most e-commerce websites often indulge in developing fake reviews for their own products.

 These reviews will be written by their own in house team and are strategically displayed on their websites.
-However, users are well aware of these practises and can easily spot a deliberately fabricated review.
+However, users are well aware of these practices and can easily spot a deliberately fabricated review.

 Even if a single user voices their concerns regarding the authenticity of review, it can bring the whole place down.
 Every user will begin to mistrust the company and would never invest any money in their products or services.